IDS-702-F20/Course-Website/content/_index.md

 ### Course Overview
 Statistical models are necessary for analyzing the type of multivariate (often large) datasets that are usually encountered in data science and statistical science.
 This is a graduate level course, within the curriculum for Duke's Master in Interdisciplinary Data Science (MIDS) program, that aims to provide students with the statistical data analysis tools needed to succeed as data scientists.

 In this course, you will learn the general work flow for building statistical models and using them to answer inferential questions.
-You will learn several parametric modeling techniques such as generalized linear models, models for multilevel data and time series models.
-You will also learn to handle messy data, including data with missing or erroneous values, and data with outliers or non-standard distributions.
-You will be able to assess model fit, validate model assumptions and more generally, check whether proposed statistical models are appropriate for any given data.
-You will also learn causal inference under the potential outcomes framework.
-Should time permit, we may also briefly cover nonparametric models such as classification and regression trees.
+You will learn several parametric modeling techniques such as linear regression, generalized linear models, models for multilevel data and basic time series models.
+You will also learn to handle messy data, including data with missing values, assess model fit, and validate model assumptions and more generally, check whether proposed statistical models are appropriate for any given data.
+You will also learn a bit of causal inference under the potential outcomes framework and should time permit, a bit of nonparametric models such as classification and regression trees.

 Although this course emphasizes data analysis over rigorous mathematical theory, students who wish to explore the mathematical theory in more detail than what is covered in class are welcome to engage with and request further reading materials from the instructor outside of class.

+Finally, this course is designed primarily for students in the MIDS program.
+Enrollment for non-MIDSters is subject to numbers and permission will be granted on a case-by-case basis.

 ### Learning Objectives
 By the end of this course, students should be able to
 - Use the statistical methods and models covered in class to analyze real multivariate data that intersect with various fields.
 - Assess the adequacy of statistical models to any given data and make a decision on what to do in cases when certain models are not appropriate for a given dataset.
 - Cleanup and analyze messy datasets using approaches covered in class.
 - Hone collaborative and presentations skills through the process of consistent team work on and class presentations of team projects.

+### Course Format
+This is an online course designed to be primarily synchronous.
+However, there will also be some asynchronous activities.
+Students will be required to do pre-assigned readings, go through lecture slides, watch pre-recorded lecture videos, and take the quizzes embedded in the videos, all before each synchronous meeting time.
+The meeting times, which will be held on Zoom, are thus designed to be live demonstration, discussion and Q&A sessions.
+Each live meeting session will also be recorded and made available to all students afterwards.
+Additional live sessions include office hours for the instructor and TAs.
+Those will not be recorded.
+Students who are unable to attend the office hours can send their questions in advance of the live meeting sessions, so that the instructor or TAs can provide answers during those recorded sessions.

 ### Course Info

-#### Lectures
+#### Meeting Times

-<font color="#6CA0DC"><i class="fas fa-university fa-lg"></i></font> &nbsp; 270 Gross Hall

-<font color="#6CA0DC"><i class="fas fa-calendar-alt fa-lg"></i></font> &nbsp; Tue/Thur 10:05 - 11:20am
+<font color="#6CA0DC"><i class="fas fa-calendar-alt fa-lg"></i></font> &nbsp; Tuesdays and Thursdays (10:15 - 11:30am)

-#### Labs

-<font color="#6CA0DC"><i class="fas fa-university fa-lg"></i></font> &nbsp; 270 Gross Hall
+<font color="#6CA0DC"><i class="fas fa-university fa-lg"></i></font> &nbsp; Zoom Meeting ID: **TBD** (email instructor for password).</font>

-<font color="#6CA0DC"><i class="fas fa-calendar-alt fa-lg"></i></font> &nbsp; Every other Fri 10:00 - 11:20am
+#### Playposit
+To gain access to the pre-recorded lecture videos, you will have to create a Playposit account.
+There are participation quizzes embedded within the videos.
+These quizzes make up a part of your final grade (see: [course policies](https://ids-702-f20.github.io/Course-Website/policies/)) so take them seriously.
+To join the class on Playposit, you need to create a new account as a student [here](https://www.playposit.com/join), then use the class link [here](https://www.playposit.com/join-class/1403540-929415) to join the class.
+While you need not create an account with your Duke email, I strongly suggest you do.

+#### Zoom meetings
+The easiest way for you to join the different Zoom meetings is to log in to Sakai, go to the "Zoom meetings" tab, and click "Upcoming Meetings".
+For the recordings (for lab and discussion sessions), also log in to Sakai, go to the "Zoom meetings" tab, and click "Cloud Recordings".
+Those will be available few minutes after the sessions.
+If you prefer to use meeting IDs, there are a bunch to keep track of.
+You'll find the meeting IDs under the corresponding sessions below.

 ### Teaching Team and Office Hours